ghga-de/nf-platypusindelcalling/README.md

 **nf-platypusindelcalling**:A Platypus-based insertion/deletion-detection workflow with extensive quality control additions.
 The workflow is based on DKFZ - ODCF OTP Indel Calling Pipeline.

 For now, this workflow is only optimal to work in ODCF Cluster.
 The config file (conf/dkfz_cluster.config) can be used as an example.
-Running Annotation, DeepAnnotation, Filter and Tinda steps are optinal and can be turned off using [runIndelAnnotation, runIndelDeepAnnotation, runIndelVCFFilter, runTinda] parameters sequentialy.
+Running Annotation, DeepAnnotation, Filter and Tinda steps are optional and can be turned off using [runIndelAnnotation, runIndelDeepAnnotation, runIndelVCFFilter, runTinda] parameters sequential.

 The pipeline is built using [Nextflow](https://www.nextflow.io), a workflow tool to run tasks across multiple compute infrastructures in a very portable manner.
 It uses Docker/Singularity containers making installation trivial and results highly reproducible.
 The [Nextflow DSL2](https://www.nextflow.io/docs/latest/dsl2.html) implementation of this pipeline uses one container per process which makes it much easier to maintain and update software dependencies.